Shopify/erb_lint/README.md

 To raise an error when there is a useless disable comment, enable `NoUnusedDisable`.

-To disable inline comments and report all offenses, set `--no-inline-disable` option.
+To disable inline comments and report all offenses, set `--disable-inline-configs` option.

 ## Exclude